What is a Technical Degree and Why is it Beneficial?

 - Accounting and finance: Keeping financial records is important both for optimizing internal processes and for providing necessary documentation to outside parties.
 Understanding smart strategies for making investments and managing money can mean the difference between success and failure for any project.

 - Human resources: Managers need to know how to build effective teams, motivate workers, and communicate within and across departments.
 Effective companies keep employees engaged and productive without creating undue stress.

 - Project management: Going from an idea to a completed project demands step-by-step planning, monitoring, and attention to detail.
 You’ll learn how this process works, including the use of technical tools to keep everything flowing smoothly.

 - Six Sigma quality management: Popularized in the U.S. when Jack Welch used it to improve operations at GE in the 1990s, Six Sigma is a proven methodology for gathering data and using it to maximize efficiency and raise quality in any industry.
 You’ll learn the “Define-Measure-Analyze-Improve-Control” (DMAIC) methodology and see how methods to identify areas for improvement can help make your company function better.

 Make Your Schedule

 An online program means you can get your work done in the evenings, on your day off or whenever it makes sense for you.
 By remaining at work while pursuing your education, you’ll be positioned to apply for jobs at your company, or elsewhere, that demand a bachelor’s degree.
-Meanwhile, you’ll be able to show what you know by applying your new understanding of Six Sigma or project management software on the job.
+Meanwhile, you’ll be able to show what you know by applying your new understanding of project management software or Six Sigma on the job.

 If you’ve always wanted to expand your skills in the technical realm and become a company leader, this could be the time to make the move.
 Having a strong grasp of management skills can open the door to salary increases and also provides the chance to guide a company toward greater success in an increasingly complex market.

 Explore more content like this article